This Module is currently available.

 The DROID and its expanders are available at: https://shop.dermannmitdermaschine.de/

-The user manual can be downloaded here: https://shop.dermannmitdermaschine.de/pages/downloads
+The latest firmware as well as the user manual and the DROID Forge can be downloaded here: https://shop.dermannmitdermaschine.de/pages/downloads

 These merchants probably sell this module.
 Huh?